floogulinc/csci3501-lab5/README.md

 - Because we loop with unmatched companies and always match a company with the next programmer on its list, all the programmers will at least be matched with a company once.
 And we will never try to match a company with the same programmer twice.
-Because we match compaies and programmers with limited amount of attempts, the algorithm always stops.
+Because we match companies and programmers with limited amount of attempts, the algorithm always stops.

 #### Why the Output is Always Satisfactory